Minds On

 Answer

-There were many different barriers that prevented Indigenous communities from speaking up sooner.
-For example, legal action was blocked by the government for some time, and Indigenous communities were prevented from traveling or hiring legal counsel.
-There are also financial barriers as communities need to acquire loans to pay for legal counsel that could be financially detrimental to their community.
+There were many different barriers that made it difficult for Indigenous communities to take legal action earlier.
+For example, access to courts for legal action was blocked by the Indian Act for some time, and Indigenous communities were prevented from traveling or hiring legal counsel.
+There are also financial barriers as communities need to acquire loans to pay for legal counsel that could be financially harmful to their community.

 Test your knowledge!